SB 1576 (Sen. Dean)

 During first committee stop in Senate Environmental Preservation and Conservation Committee, amendments were adopted which: removes language related to modification of grandfathered wetlands, springs, and stormwater regulations on agricultural lands; removes preemption of Ranger Drainage District; removes well construction preemption; and removes the 50 year permit for dispersed water storage projects.
-The House bill was not amended in the Natural Resources Appropriations Subcommittee to match the Senate bill as the Subcommittee was more concerned with fiscal analyses than substantive policy.
+The House bill was not amended in the Natural Resources Appropriations Subcommittee to match the Senate bill as the Subcommittee is concerned with fiscal analyses rather than substantive policy.

 01/21/14 HOUSE Filed

 02/03/14 HOUSE Referred to Agriculture & Natural Resources Subcommittee; Local & Federal Affairs Committee; Agriculture & Natural Resources Appropriations Subcommittee; State Affairs Committee

 03/04/14 HOUSE Favorable with CS by Agriculture & Natural Resources Subcommittee; 10 Yeas, 2 Nays

 03/05/14 SENATE Referred to Environmental Preservation and Conservation; Community Affairs; Appropriations; Rules

 03/13/14 HOUSE Reference to Local & Federal Affairs Committee removed

 03/26/14 SENATE Favorable with CS by Environmental Preservation and Conservation; 4 Yeas, 1 Nay

 03/31/14 HOUSE Favorable by Agriculture & Natural Resources Appropriations Subcommittee; 8 Yeas, 4 Nays